Woodshock: Plot

 Her grief now compounded by guilt, Theresa's emotional state becomes increasingly fragile, and she begins retreating to the surrounding woods for hours at a time, causing strain on her relationship with Nick.
 Contemplating suicide, she prepares five individual joints laced with the poison, but at first cannot bring herself to smoke them.
 Later that night, she goes into the woods and works up the nerve to smoke one of the joints, but it does not kill her; she awakens the next morning with scratches on her legs.
-She smokes a second joint in the morning, and has visions of herself walking through the wilderness.
+She smokes a second joint in the morning and has visions of herself walking through the wilderness.
 Later, she smokes the third joint, which induces powerful hallucinations, but does not kill her.
-When she returns to consciousness, she finds that she has dismantled a wooden fence outside the house, but has no recollection of doing so.
+When she returns to consciousness, she finds that she has assembled a wooden fence outside the house, but has no recollection of doing so.

-Later that night, Theresa meets with Keith at a local bar, and smokes a fourth joint.
+Later that night, Theresa meets with Keith at a local bar and smokes a fourth joint.
 After, she drives to Ed's house and confesses to him how she inadvertently killed Johnny.
 After telling him the news, Ed dies in front of her.
 Upon returning home, she gets into a fight with Nick when she refuses to tell him where she has been.
 She eventually leaves and walks to Keith's house, visibly ill and vomiting.
 Keith, who perceives Theresa's guilt over the deaths of her mother and Johnny, suggests she confide in Nick.
 Theresa refutes the idea, and Keith threatens to call Nick on the phone.
 Theresa begins burning her fingertips on a hot clothes iron that Keith has left on.
 When he attempts to stop her, she attacks him, burning his face with the iron, and then beats him over the head with it numerous times, killing him.